cbennett07/demo-swf-app-chris/README.md

 The above `React` application (`App.js`) is a simple soldier management system:

-The application utilizes an `or` statement to either connect to localhost:8080/api/soldier, or an environment variable called API_BASE_URL, which gets mounted inside a docker container at runtime.
+- The application utilizes an `or` statement to either connect to `localhost:8080/api/soldier`, or an environment variable called `API_BASE_URL`, which gets mounted inside a `docker` container at runtime.
 If that environment variable does not exist, it will connect to localhost.
-Spring profiles active will determine what environment to run.
+Spring profiles active will determine what environment to run based on this condition.
 More on how this gets set in the container later.

-The frontend App.js consists of components that allow:
+The frontend `App.js` consists of components that allow:

 - Users to input a Soldier's name and rank into the form.
 Upon submission, the Soldier java object is added to the system via a POST request to http://localhost:8080/api/soldier/post. (if using local spring profile)

-- Upon mounting, the component fetches the list of soldiers from the backend API (http://localhost:8080/api/soldier/list).(if using local spring profile) The list of soldiers is displayed in a table format.
+- Upon mounting, the component fetches the list of soldiers from the backend API (`http://localhost:8080/api/soldier/list`) (if using local spring profile).
+The list of soldiers is displayed in a table format.

 - Users can select Soldiers by checking the checkboxes in the table rows (selectedSoldiers state).
 Users can select one or more Soldiers by checking the checkboxes.
 Clicking the "Delete Selected" button triggers a POST request to http://localhost:8080/api/soldier/delete, (if using local spring profile) sending the IDs of selected Soldiers to be deleted.
 This will delete the java objects from the database.

 Styling the page: Replace the content of the following files: